brave-intl/bat-usermodel/README.md

 Future revisions may add asynchronous calls.

 ## Log Probabilities
-These are encoded as negatibe numbers.
+These are encoded as negative numbers.
 Future revisions may omit the minus-sign.